FARS: Factor Augmented Regression Scenarios in R: The FARS package

-The second step involves constructing confidence regions for the factors, as outlined in equation (\ref{eq:ellipsoid}).
+The second step involves constructing confidence regions for the factors, as described in Equation~\ref{eq:ellipsoid}.
 This operation is performed by the \code{create_scenario()} function, which requires three main arguments.
 The first is \code{model}, which contains the result of the \code{mldfm()} function applied to the full dataset and serves as the center of the ellipsoid.
-The second is \code{subsample}, which takes the output of \code{mldfm_subsampling()}, a list of \code{mldfm} objects obtained from each subsample, and uses it to compute the MSE correction as defined in Equation~(\ref{eq:Subsampling_MSE_2}).
-The third is \code{alpha}, which defines the coverage probability (i.e., the level of stress) for the ellipsoids.
-An optional argument, \code{atcsr}, can be set to \code{TRUE} to estimate the asymptotic MSE of the factors using $\widetilde{\Gamma}^{\text{FPR}}$ as defined in equation~(\ref{eq:Gamma_new}).
-Differently, the default setup (\code{FALSE}) uses $\hat{\Gamma}_t^{\text{BN}}$ as described in Equation~(\ref{eq:gamma}).
-The output of \code{create_scenario()} is a list of $T$ matrices of size $z \times r$ representing the ellipsoid points in $r$ dimensions for each time observation $t$.
+The second is \code{subsamples}, which uses the output of \code{mldfm_subsampling()} to compute the MSE correction as defined in Equation~\ref{eq:Subsampling_MSE_2}.
+The third is \code{alpha}, which defines the coverage probability (i.e., the level of stress) of the ellipsoids.
+An optional argument, \code{fpr}, can be set to \code{TRUE} to estimate the asymptotic MSE of the factors using $\widetilde{\Gamma}^{\text{FPR}}$ as defined in Equation~\ref{eq:Gamma_new}.
+Differently, the default setup (\code{FALSE}) uses $\hat{\Gamma}_t^{\text{BN}}$ as described in Equation~\ref{eq:gamma}.
+The output of \code{create_scenario()} is a \code{fars\_scenario} object whose attributes are presented in Table~\ref{tab:fars_scenario_object}.
+A \code{fars\_scenario} object is provided with the standard S3 methos (\code{print()}, \code{summary()} and \code{plot()}) and with \code{get_ellipsoids()} and \code{get_sigma_list()} functions to access specific arguments.
+In particular, \code{get_ellipsoids()} returns a list of $T$ matrices of size $z \times r$ representing the ellipsoid points in $r$ dimensions at each time $t$.
 The number of points $z$ depends on the number of dimensions $r$.
 In the case of only one factor ($r = 1$), only a confidence interval is built based on the specified \code{alpha} level; for this reason, $z = 2$ (i.e., the upper and the lower bounds).
 In the case of two dimensions ($r = 2$), the 2-D ellipsoid is composed of $z = 300$ points and is built using the \pkg{ellipse} package; see \cite{ellipse}.
 Lastly, in the case of more than two dimensions ($r > 2$), the $r$-D ellipsoid is generated through the \code{hyperellipsoid()} and \code{hypercube_mesh()} functions from the \pkg{SyScSelection} package \citep{SyScSelection}.
 In this case, the number of points composing the ellipsoid depends on the \code{phi} parameter of the \code{hypercube_mesh()} function, which defines the scalar fineness of the mesh.
 In \pkg{FARS}, \code{phi} is set to 8.